dzackgarza/Qual-Review-and-Solutions/Complex Analysis/Review Doc/Complex_Analysis_Qual_Notes.md

 - Little Picard: $f$ misses at most one point and is a homeomorphism onto its image.
 - Baire's Theorem: The intersection of open dense sets is open.
-- Casorati-Weierstrass: The image of a disc punctured at an essential singularity is dense in $\CC$.
-- Liouville: Bounded entire functions are constant.
-- Maximum Modulus: Holomorphic functions take extrema only on boundaries.
-- Cauchy Inequalities: The $n$th Taylor coefficient is at most $\sup_{\abs z = R} \abs{f}/R^n$.
-- Cauchy's Theorem: Integrals of holomorphic functions vanish.
 - Morera: Integrals vanishing along every rectangle implies holomorphic.
 - Schwarz Reflection: ???
-- Identity Theorem: Two functions agreeing on a set with a limit point are equal on a domain.
 - The ring of holomorphic functions on a domain in $\CC$ has no zero divisors (by the identity principle).

 ## Precise Refinements